A minimum of a lower second-class UK Bachelor’s degree or an overseas qualification of an equivalent standard in a Business-related subject.

 School Direct (Tuition Fee) is a route into teaching at both primary and secondary levels.
 Trainees join other student teachers on the established Business Education PGCE programme at the UCL Institute of Education (IOE), whilst undertaking their teaching experience at their host school or alliance.

 This programme prepares students to teach across the 14-19 age range, helping them to develop the professional skills and attitudes to teach business in schools and colleges, as part of academic (A level and GCSE) and BTEC courses.

 The dynamic nature of business means that students benefit greatly from practical experiences and learning outside of the classroom.
-The IOE offers students the unique ability to visit places such as the London Stock Exchange and the Bank of England; we also have strong links with the Economics and Business Education Association (EBEA) and provide access to national and regional Business Education conferences.
+The IOE offers students the unique ability to visit places such as the London Stock Exchange and the Bank of England.
+We also have strong links with the Economics and Business Education Association (EBEA).

 Fees and funding